 Karen McCall

-Microsoft Office 365 for Windows
+Microsoft 365 for Windows Accessibility

 This page is devoted to how to tutorials and best practices documents for both using Microsoft Office for Windows if you are using adaptive technology and how to crate accessible documents.
 For Karlen Communications, these two components are one.
 As people using adaptive technology we must create accessible content and as people creating accessible content, we must have a good idea of accessibility issues in using the applications.
 It is often surprising what we think is not accessible...but is.